byterubpay/kastelo/documents/graphics/promo/README.md

 # Promotional Graphics

-The Monero Hardware Wallet promotes its brand by making graphics freely available for use in publications.
+The ByteRub Hardware Wallet promotes its brand by making graphics freely available for use in publications.

 ## Licenses